YohanesNelsen/rag-llm-implementation/README.md

 # Data Engineering Individual Project
 ## Overview
+This project utilise data from Steam, a popular online market for pc games.
+I webscrape several information, clean it, utilise apache spark and apply RAG and LLM to analise it.

+# Steam Web Scraping
-This project provides a web scraper for extracting reviews and additional infromation from Steam and SteamDB using Microsoft Edge browser.
+This part provides a web scraper for extracting reviews and additional infromation from Steam and SteamDB using Microsoft Edge browser.
 It utilizes a Jupyter Notebook along with EdgeDriver for automation.
 The scraper is designed to fetch reviews for a specified Steam game ID.

-# Steam Web Scraping
 ## Requirements
 Microsoft Edge browser <br>
 Jupyter Notebook <br>